imagej/imagej.github.io/pages/Straighten....md

 following:

-![The result of running the Straighten plugin](Tutorial-banana-straightened.jpg
-"The result of running the Straighten plugin")
+![The result of running the Straighten plugin](/images/pages/Tutorial-banana-straightened.jpg "The result of running the Straighten plugin")"

 Note that you will not be prompted for the line width when running the plugin a second time - you can change the line width with {% include bc